 The opioid overdose stats discussed above may not paint a very hopeful picture when it comes to the effects of the drug, but it is important to understand that experiencing an overdose does not mean that drug addiction itself cannot be dealt with.
 Instead, an overdose from heroin or prescription opioids is a primary sign that opiate addiction recovery is needed.
 It is a kind of wake up call.
 This is where the first ninety days of recovery come in.

 The first ninety days of recovery are the most critical for recovering from opioid overdose and overcoming opiate drug addiction altogether because this period is the benchmark for retention in the recovery process.
 In other words, once someone has completed ninety days of recovery – whether medically managed recovery or an intensive outpatient program – they are considered to have ‘finished’ addiction treatment.
 While there are usually still months, or even years, ahead in the recovery process, completing this initial stage makes it much more likely that relapse will be avoided and opioid overdose will not happen again.
-These first few weeks and months of recovery are usually associated with intensive treatment designed to help those struggling with addiction to face it head on.
+These first few weeks and months of recovery are usually associated with an intensive treatment designed to help those struggling with addiction to face it head-on.
 Some of the most common approaches during these first ninety days include:

 - Detoxification: In the first few days of recovery, those dependent on opiates or prescription opioids will experience withdrawal symptoms.
 Medical detox allows patients to go through this process in a safe and supportive environment.